NATO websites hit in cyber attack linked to Crimea tension

 "One could equate these cyber attacks against NATO as kicking sand into one's face," he said.

-Crimeans voted in a referendum on Sunday on whether to break away from Ukraine and join Russia, with Kiev accusing Moscow of rapidly building up its armed forces on the peninsula in "crude violation" of an international treaty.

-The website for the Crimea referendum (referendum2014.ru) said on Sunday that it had come under cyber attack overnight, although it appeared to be working on Sunday.

-Cyber attacks on NATO's computer systems are common, but a NATO official, speaking on condition of anonymity on Sunday, said the latest one was a serious online assault.
+Cyber attacks on NATO's computer systems are common, but a NATO official, speaking on condition of anonymity on Sunday, said this was a serious online assault.

-Ian West, director of NATO's cyber defence nerve centre at Mons in southern Belgium, said last year that the alliance's network intrusion detection systems handled around 147 million "suspicious events" every day and around 2,500 confirmed serious attacks on its computers in the previous year.
+Ian West, director of NATO's cyber defense nerve center at Mons in southern Belgium, said last year that the alliance's network intrusion detection systems handled around 147 million "suspicious events" every day and around 2,500 confirmed serious attacks on its computers in the previous year.

+Occupied by Russian forces for two weeks, the largely Russian-speaking Crimea holds a referendum on seceding from Ukraine to join Russia on Sunday.
+NATO states have opposed the move, calling it unconstitutional and effectively an annexation of Ukraine's sovereign territory.

 Tensions between Moscow and the West have been rising steadily since Russia intervened following the ouster of Yanukovich.
 Ukrainian and Russian websites have both been targets for cyber attacks in recent weeks but this appeared the first major attack on a Western website since the crisis began.